Refractory mortar and wood fired ovens

 10 : 6 : 2 : 3 – Sand, Fire Clay, Portland cement, and Lime.

-Mix first all dry ingredients well, then in small amounts start adding clean water at room temperature while continuing mixing.
+First mix all dry ingredients well.
+Then in small amounts start adding clean water at room temperature while continuing mixing.